-During the month-long festival, which runs through until October 31, modern-day witches, Wiccans, Pagans, Polytheists can get stick-and-poke tattoos of healing crystals, paint their own pentagrams at an art fair and dress-up in “peasant chic, hooded robes and witchy styles of olde” at a masquerade ball.
+During the month-long festival, modern-day witches, Wiccans, Pagans, Polytheists can get stick-and-poke tattoos of healing crystals, paint their own pentagrams at an art fair and dress-up in “peasant chic, hooded robes and witchy styles of olde” at a masquerade ball.
 The festival is for witches of all stripes—from those who have been honing their craft for decades to those who grew up watching The Craft—and even beginners who are just starting to dabble in mysticore.

 The new wave of witches

 Witchcraft is no longer on the fringe—as festivals like Witchfest North demonstrate, as well as the countless Instagram accounts and hip boutiques popping up—nor is it simply a spiritual practice.
 For some millennials, it’s a lifestyle.

 Vogue’s “Witchy Week” featured stories like “22 Spellbinding Looks for the Solstice” and “How to Have a Moon Ceremony.”
 Apartment Therapy even proved it could become an interior-design trend, with women fashioning altars with beautifully intricate tarot cards and healing crystals.
 There are even subscription boxes available for the everyday witch, filled protection spell candles and smudge sticks.

 So why is this revival of witchcraft—emboldened by fashion, design and American Horror Story: Coven—so attractive to young women?
 And how do long-practising witches feel about glossy magazines and lifestyle stores co-opting their spiritual practice?